cincanproject/tools/cincan-tool.md

 usually providing parameter `-h` or `--help`.
 For example:

     % cincan run cincan/tshark --help

+Finally note that you are free to invoke the native tool in any supported way irrelevant of which hints, if any, are available.
+Just remember to prefix all filenames with `^` so that they get uploaded to docker image.

 ### Harmonized tool input

 Instead of looking at tool hints, you can use the harmonized way to invoking a tool